demirantay/notebook/syllabus-finance.md

 - [ ] Feynman note ^
 - [ ] Course: Khan Academy -- Miro Macro Economics
 - [ ] Feynman note ^

+---

+Practice on Real-time data: Build yourself applications with data science that updates its data in realtime and try to practice what you have learned.

+---

 Remember: